Friendship and Brain Health: Cultivating Lifelong Cognitive Benefits

 Strategies for Nurture Friendships

-Embracing the art of maintaining strong bonds with those around you can be rewarding, filled with laughter and shared moments that deepen your connections.
+Embracing the art of maintaining strong bonds with those around you can be rewarding, filled with and shared moments that deepen your connections.

 Part of this involves the critical act of building trust in friendships.